yys-4/but-booth-photobooth/README.md

 **Your personal retro photo booth.** ✨

 Hi there!
 Welcome to **ButBooth**, a fun web app that brings the nostalgia of sticker photo booths (Purikura) right to your browser.
-Snap some cute pics, enjoy the hand-drawn aesthetic, and save your memories instantly!
+Snap some cute pics, and save your memories instantly!

 ![ButBooth Preview](./public/preview.png)